Terms of Service

 Professional Guidelines

-• Minors (i.e., under 18): Records should be kept until the individual turns 25-years old (i.e., seven years post-majority).
+The Psychological Society of Ireland (P.S.I.) provides recommendations on retention periods for Minors (i.e., under 18).
+Records should be kept until the individual turns 25-years old (i.e., seven years post-majority).
+All Kinds of Minds Assessments adheres to this P.S.I. guideline.

 Emails, Submissions, Consent and Intake Forms

-Even in a paperless practice, digital records such as emails, submissions, and intake forms fall under G.D.P.R. and P.S.I. guidelines:
+All digital records such as emails, submissions, and intake forms fall under G.D.P.R. and P.S.I. guidelines:

-• Intake Forms: Once services have been contracted, retain as part of the client’s record in line with P.S.I. guidelines.
-If it was determined that the All Kinds of Minds Practice is not appropriate after reviewing the Consent and Intake Forms, these forms will be deleted in line with G.D.P.R., as they will have fulfil their purpose of determining service suitability.
+• If it was determined that All Kinds of Minds Assessments is not appropriate after reviewing the emails, Initial Suitability Screening Submissions, Intake, and Consent Forms, all forms will be deleted in line with G.D.P.R., as they will have fulfil their purpose of determining service suitability.

 Potential Legal Claims